stamp duty cut tax changes

 If you do not apply to be treated as a UK landlord, your letting agent or property manager will deduct 20% from any rent collected, after expenses, and pay it to the Inland Revenue before returning your profits to you.

-Capital gains tax applies to profits made from property sales in the same way as for UK residents, as does stamp duty.
+Capital gains tax applies to profits made from property sales in the same way as for UK residents, as does stamp duty (which includes an additional 2% stamp duty surcharge on top of the rate paid by UK residents).
 For more information on any of the above, speak to an expert or visit the government’s website.

 Manchester property investment